-This story was published on 20 July 2018.
+This story was first published on 20 July 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Public Sector Innovation Month, now in its seventh year, promotes discussion about innovation across the public sector during the month of July.